splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

             .. tab:: Installer script

-                Using the installer script, you can install the auto instrumentation package for Node.js and activate auto instrumentation for Node.js for either all supported Node.js applications on the host via the system-wide method or for only Node.js applications running as ``systemd`` services.
+                Using the installer script, you can install and activate automatic discovery for Node.js for either all supported Node.js applications on the host via the system-wide method or for only Node.js applications running as ``systemd`` services.

-                .. note:: By default, auto instrumentation is activated for both Java and Node.js when using the installer script.
-To deactivate auto instrumentation for Java, add the ``--without-instrumentation-sdk java`` or ``--with-instrumentation-sdk node`` option in the installer script command.
+                .. note:: By default, automatic discovery is activated for both Java and Node.js when using the installer script.
+To deactivate automatic discovery for Java, add the ``--without-instrumentation-sdk java`` or ``--with-instrumentation-sdk node`` option in the installer script command.

                 .. tabs::